A graphite-prism definition for Avogadro's "integer"

 \section{Introduction}

-In redefining the kilogram and Avogadro's constant, much as the meter was redefined by fixing the numeric value of lightspeed in meters/second, fundamental relationships\cite{Mills2006} will allow one to {\bf choose the numeric value of any two of the three quantities:} the Planck constant $h$, the Avogadro constant $N_A$, and the mass $M$($^{12}C$) e.g. in grams or Daltons of a 12C atom\cite{Hill2011}.
-This discussion only applies if one of the two numeric quantities chosen from this list is the Avogadro constant i.e. as a mass-independent number of elementary entities (as well as the number of grams/Dalton regardless of the precise number of Daltons associated with any elementary entity).

-One may also still choose {\em either} the precise numeric value for $M$($^{12}C$) e.g. for a $^{12}C$ atom to be exactly 12 Daltons, {\em or} one may choose the numeric value of Planck's constant leaving e.g. the mass of a $^{12}C$ atom to be approximately 12 Daltons subject to experimental refinement downstream.
-Regardless, if the numeric value of the Avogadro constant is one of the two being chosen for consistency with existing values e.g. to 8 significant figures, this paper discusses physically-meaningful choices for the other 16 (or more) significant figures.
+The upcoming revision of the international system of units\cite{CGPM2014} will give the Avogadro constant $N_A$ an exact numerical value, both as a mass-independent number of elementary entities and {\em possibly}\cite{Leonard2012} as the number of grams/Dalton regardless of the precise number of Daltons associated with any elementary entity.
+Thus the mass $M$($^{12}C$) of a $^{12}C$ atom may become an experimental quantity (as always affected by neighbor binding interactions) only approximately equal to 12 Daltons\cite{Mills2006, Hill2011, Wheatley2011a, Milton2013}.
+Since the numeric value of the Avogadro constant will be chosen for consistency with existing values e.g. to 8 significant figures, this paper discusses physically-meaningful choices for the other 16 (or more) significant figures.